REBELinBLUE/kube-guide/manuscript/1-intro.md

 # An introduction to Kubernetes

-This document provides you with an introduction to Kubernetes, it will introduce you to the components, explain how they fit together, introduce you to many of the core resource concepts and then provide you with a tutorial you can follow through yourself to get a grasp on theses concepts.
+This guide provides you with an introduction to Kubernetes, it will introduce you to the components, explain how they fit together, introduce you to many of the core resource concepts and then provide you with a tutorial you can follow through yourself to get a grasp on theses concepts.

 Kubernetes, often abbreviated as K8S, is an orchestration service, designed by Google, for managing distributed systems.
 Although you can run it on bare metal, the preferred way is using one of the various cloud providers; Kubernetes will take care of provisioning hardware, allowing you to use all available hardware resources as if it were one giant computer.
 By specifying the resources required by your application Kubernetes will take care of scheduling them to run on hardware with the appropriate resources available.